pmikstacki/bscript/docs/index.md

 ### **Performance and Flexibility**:

-- **Generates Expression Trees**: XS generates standard expression trees, ensuring runtime performance is as good as—or better than—handwritten expression trees.
+- **Generates Expression Trees**: XS generates standard expression trees, ensuring runtime performance is as good as or better than handwritten expression trees.

 - **Compiler Agnosticism**: XS supports both `Expression.Compile()` and FastExpressionCompiler (FEC), giving developers full control over how to execute scripts.